-The annual lease payments for the Association's premises and other operating leases are as follows:
+The annual lease payments for the Association's premises are as follows:

-- (b) In previous years, the Association's board of directors had passed resolutions to make funds up to \$2,235,000 available which can to be used for the development of collection facilities for certain ongoing programs.
+- (b) In previous years, the Association's board of directors had passed resolutions to make funds up to \$2,335,000 available which can to be used for the development of collection facilities for certain ongoing programs.
 These funds are to be disbursed at the discretion of the Association based on an application process from qualifying organizations.
-As of 31 December 2020, \$563,332 of loans have been disbursed from the pool of available funds (Note 4) and \$224,447 of loans have been forgiven.
-In the current year, the Association's board of directors passed a resolution to make additional funds of up to \$100,000 available for the development of collection facilities for remote and indigenous communities in BC. - (c) At year end the Association had unprocessed product on hand with an estimated cost to process, transport and recycle of \$1,406,710 (2019 \$760,538) which will be incurred during 2021. - (d) During the 2019 fiscal year, the Association entered into an agreement to purchase a strata lot that will be used as the Association's future office space for total consideration of \$5,655,091.
-The strata lot is under construction with the estimated completion date falling in April 2021.
-Deposits paid to 31 December 2020 totalled \$1,696,527 and have been recorded as prepaid expenses.
-The balance of the purchase price, \$3,958,564, is due on the completion date subject to the terms and conditions of the purchase agreement.
+As of 31 December 2021, \$653,242 of loans have been disbursed from the pool of available funds (Note 4) and \$280,848 of loans have been forgiven. - (c) During the year, the Association's board of directors passed a resolution to make capital funding of up to \$1,000,000 available to collection sites participating in the Saskatchewan Household Hazardous Waste Program.
+The terms and conditions of how these funds will be disbursed have not been determined by the Association at the date of the Independent Auditors' Report. - (d) At year end the Association had unprocessed product on hand with an estimated cost to process, transport and recycle of \$1,191,111 (2020 \$1,406,710) which will be incurred during 2022.